WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 - Complete the Trans-Labrador Rail Link (TLRL) and Green Corridor Highway System.

-- Modernize all major ports to Tier III carbon-neutral certification.
+- Modernize all major ports to Tier III low-carbon certification.

 - Integrate real-time logistics through the National Logistics Cloud (NLC).